tomstafford/Ideological_Turing_Test_ITT/README.md

 After the ITT and Baseline Conditions were created, Likert answers were converted to 1-7 scales and wide/long dataframes created ready for each analysis as relevant.

 Analyses of the Likert Scale ratings were conducted using multi-level ordinal logistic models using Richard McElreath's Rethinking package (2018).
-The scripts for these analyses can be found in the `analysis` directory.
+The scripts for these analyses are named `04_*_analysis_script.R`, where the star represents the topic.

 ## Plots